What is the Difference Between Sale and Agreement to Sell?

 September 18, 2024

 Anyone involved in real estate transactions must understand the crucial difference between a sale and an agreement to sell.
 These terms are often misused, yet their distinction can significantly impact the outcome of a deal.
-This comprehensive guide will clarify the key differences between a sale and an agreement to sell, explaining their legal implications and how they affect property transactions.

 What is a Sale?